sinuar/coffee-shop-recipes/hot-beverages/white-mocha.md

 ### Step 4

-- Froth whole milk using your preferred method.
+- Froth almond milk using your preferred method.

 ### Step 5